-8. Asset Management
+9. Asset Management

-- 8.1 Asset Management Strategies are designed to set out the objectives, policies and process for managing the Council's assets including parks, leisure centre, highways, housing assets, and the Housing Revenue Account (HRA) and General Fund (GF) property assets effectively and meet the Council's strategic objectives.
-Asset management strategies must take into account the values of the Council as an organisation, the relevant local and national policy context, the Council's Capital Strategy, and set out the guiding principles to produce asset management plans that drill down into more detail the options around individual assets and properties, whilst ensuring that the limited available resources are utilised within the context of the priorities set out within the Strategic Plan and the Capital Strategy. - 8.2 Property and the management and maintenance of Council owned property assets is a significant cost to the Council.
+- 9.1 Asset Management Strategies are designed to set out the objectives, policies and process for managing the Council's assets including parks, leisure centres, highways, housing assets held within the Housing Revenue Account (HRA) and General Fund (GF) property assets effectively and meet the Council's strategic objectives.
+Asset management strategies must take into account the values of the Council as an organisation, the relevant local and national policy context, the Council's Capital Strategy, and set out the guiding principles to produce asset management plans that drill down into more detail the options around individual assets and properties, whilst ensuring that the limited available resources are utilised within the context of the priorities set out within the Strategic Plan and the Capital Strategy. - 9.2 Property and the management and maintenance of Council owned property assets is a significant cost to the Council.
 Each portfolio category requires a unique focus and approach to asset management which, in turn, requires different expertise, governance and decision-making.
 Hackney seeks to ensure that decision making is transparent and fully accountable.
-As pressure on the Council to mitigate budget shortfall rises, the various strategies and plans will be periodically reviewed and updated to support the release of greater capital and revenue returns and efficiency savings from the estate.
+As pressure on the Council to mitigate budget shortfalls rises, the various strategies and plans will be periodically reviewed and updated to support the release of greater capital and revenue returns and efficiency savings from the estate.
 All of this will be further addressed with a move towards the proposed implementation of a corporate landlord model.

-- 8.3 The Council has the following asset management strategies/plans in place: - Housing Asset Management Strategy 2019 2026 approved at March 2019 Cabinet. - There are operational asset management plans in place for the boroughs highways and road network incorporating maintenance of highways infrastructure, street lighting, bridges and drainage - 8.4 The following asset management strategies/plans are under development: - Corporate Estate Asset Management Strategy and Plan.
-The Asset Management Policy which precedes the Asset Management Strategy is in first draft and is due to be refreshed so it reflects the objectives set out within the emerging Strategic Plan.
-Moreover, further amendments are required to ensure it integrates other service plans and strategies which were approved and published after the first iteration of the Asset Management Policy was drafted.
+- 9.3 The Council has the following asset management strategies/plans in place: - Housing Asset Management Strategy approved at March 2019 Cabinet. - There are operational asset management plans in place for the boroughs highways and road network incorporating maintenance of highways infrastructure, street lighting, bridges and drainage - 9.4 The following asset management strategies/plans are under development: - Corporate Estate Asset Management Strategy and Plan.
+The Asset Management Policy which precedes the Asset Management Strategy is being refined to reflect the objectives set out within Hackney's Strategic Plan and to ensure it integrates other service plans and strategies which were since approved and published.
+This is being tested via a programme of consultation with Group Directors and senior service leaders.
+This is the precursor to a fully resourced comprehensive review of LBH's operational space requirements now and anticipated.
+This is programmed alongside investments to refine and modernise our asset data tools to assist officers in making recommendations for the best use of assets given the demand, cost projections and resources available.

-9. Treasury Management
+10. Treasury Management

-9.1 This section of the Capital Strategy provides an overview of our treasury management strategy.
+10.1 This section of the Capital Strategy provides an overview of our treasury management strategy.
 This strategy's focus is keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
 Surplus cash is invested until required, while a shortage of cash will be met by borrowing, to avoid excessive credit balances or overdrafts in the bank current account.
 The Council is typically cash rich in the short-term as revenue income is received before it is spent, but cash poor in the long-term as capital expenditure is incurred before being financed.
 The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.